RediSearch/RediSearch/docs/Commands.md

 #### Description

-Since RediSearch v2.0, native redis commands are used to add, update or delete hashes using [HSET](https://redis.io/commands/hset), [HINCRBY](https://redis.io/commands/hincrby), [HDEL](https://redis.io/commands/hdel) or other hash commands which alter the hash.
+Beginning with RediSearch v2.0, you use native Redis commands to add, update or delete hashes.
+These include [HSET](https://redis.io/commands/hset), [HINCRBY](https://redis.io/commands/hincrby), [HDEL](https://redis.io/commands/hdel).

-If a hash or a JSON document is modified, all matching indexes are updated automatically.
-Deletion of a hash/json by redis, whether by calling `DEL` or `JSON.DEL`, expiring a hash or evicting one, is handled automatically as well.
+When you modify a hash or JSON document, all matching indexes are updated automatically.
+Indexes are also updated when you delete an indexed hash or JSON document.

 If an attribute fails to be indexed (for example, if a numeric attributes gets a string value) the whole document is not indexed. `FT.INFO` provides the number of document-indexing-failures under `hash_indexing_failures`.

-If `LANGUAGE_FIELD`, `SCORE_FIELD`, or `PAYLOAD_FIELD` were used with `FT.CREATE`, the document will extract the properties.
-A attribute can be used to get the name of the index it belongs to.
+If `LANGUAGE_FIELD`, `SCORE_FIELD`, or `PAYLOAD_FIELD` are specified with `FT.CREATE`, the document will extract the properties.

 !!! warning "Schema mismatch"
     If a value in a hash does not match the schema type for that attribute, indexing of the hash will fail.
 The number of 'failed' document is under `hash_indexing_failures` at `FT.INFO`.